What are employers’ responsibilities when it snows?

 What about pay?

 If an employee cannot get to work because of bad weather, they must inform you as soon as possible.
-There is no automatic legal right to be paid for working time missed because of bad weather and any resulting travel disruption.
+There is no automatic legal right to be paid for working time missed because of a snow day and any resulting travel disruption.

 If you provide transport for employees which is then cancelled and an employee was otherwise available to work, they should be paid for any working time missed.